Is a certain level of experience required before my child can participate in YADCA classes?

 Our culinary programs are month-to-month and you may sign up at any time.
 If you would like to sign up and it is mid-month, please let us know and we will pro-rate for the number of classes left in the month during which you are signing up.

-Our sewing and design programs are offered in 8-week sessions and there will be no enrollment mid-session.
+Our sewing and design programs are comprehensive 9-month programs and there will be no enrollment mid-session.

 What are your policies regarding cancellations, refunds and make-up classes?